KKanda900/Convenient-Maps/README.md

 # Convenient-Maps
-This is a google maps mapping system I am implementing to making looking at directions a little more easier. 😉
+This is a Google Maps based mapping system I am implementing to making looking at directions a little more easier. 😉